elouden/SANS-Fitting-Functions/README.md

 # SANS-Fitting-Functions
-These are matlab files describing the commonly used peak shapes for fitting.
+These are matlab files describing the commonly used peak shapes for fitting Bragg peaks.
 They can be used as a "fit type" for analysis scripts.